grsmv/clio/README.md

 ##### Partials

 Clio reuses standard Go [text/template](http://golang.org/pkg/text/template/) package, but also defines `partial` method, that can be pretty usable right in `.template` files.
-Lets imagine that you want to include some template right in other template.
+Let's imagine that you want to include some template right in other template.
 To do so you need just to call `render` method and use partial's file name as first function's argument:

 ``` template
 {{ partial "specific_header" }}